 I heard about the role from my friend Brittany Piacente, a compositing mentor here at CG Spectrum, and when I read the job description it just felt like the perfect way to use my skills and help people during this difficult time!

-With my experience in workforce planning and department management, I’ve worked with people who were directly involved in the hiring process, so I have a good understanding of what people look for in new hires, in addition to the skills that are vital to make a good long-term team member at a studio.
+I’ve worked with people who were directly involved in the hiring process, so I have a good understanding of what they look for in new hires, and the skills that are vital to make a good long-term team member at a studio.

 I’d heard of CG Spectrum before, and as I’ve come across some people who had taken CG Spectrum courses there and were hired in the industry, I knew it was a great training ground for success.